sensasi-delight/laravel-docker-deployer/README.md

 3. Run `docker-compose up -d` and wait until all containers has been started.
 4. Done 🎉 your application has been served on your machine by now.

-> Demostration video: coming soon
+> Demostration video (Bahasa Indonesia): https://youtu.be/W5Cng_NY2p0

 ## .env Variables